Pima offers a variety of ways to pay your bill:

 Online: Payment is available on MyAccountManager 7 days a week.
 Once a payment has been submitted, it cannot be canceled.

 - Web Check (No Service Fee) to pay with a personal checking or savings account by providing a U.S. bank account number and routing number to complete the payment.
 (If the account/routing numbers are not correct resulting in a failed payment, a $25.00 Returned Item Fee will be charged to the student account.)

-- Debit or Credit Card (2.75% non-refundable Paypath Service Fee) to pay with an American Express, Discover, Mastercard or Visa credit or debit card.
+- Debit or Credit Card (2.75% non-refundable Paypath Service Fee, 2.85% effective May 1, 2019) to pay with an American Express, Discover, Mastercard or Visa credit or debit card.

 Mail: Personal checks, cashier's checks, traveler's checks, and money orders are accepted by mail.

 Notes on Paper Check Payments:

 - Pima only accepts checks that contain a printed name and address.

 - Make your check payable to Pima Community College.

 - Include your student identification number and College semester.

 - Mail your payment to Pima Community College, Accounts Receivable Services, 4905D East Broadway Boulevard, Tucson, AZ 85709-1225.